Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 tags: [plt]
 ---

-The common idea of programming paradigms is that they are disjoint universes of the practice, rather than a bundle of orthogonal concepts, bundled for historical and phylogenetic rather than conceptual reasons, from which you can freely choose useful concepts and compose them into new languages.
+Programming pedagogy teaches that programming languages can be classified into "paradigms", which form disjoint universes of design space.
+Rather, so-called "paradigms" are a bundle of orthogonal concepts, bundled for historical and phylogenetic rather than conceptual reasons, from which you can freely choose useful concepts and compose them into new languages.

 As existence proof, I offer Haskell: